yonigottesman/yonigottesman.github.io/_posts/2020-02-18-fm-torch-to-recsys.markdown

 ![movie embeddings]({{ "/assets/movie_emb.jpeg" | absolute_url }})

-Cool! the model managed to seperate genres without me telling it the real genre!
+Cool!
+The model managed to seperate genres without me telling it the real genre!
 Another way to look at this is to pick a movie, print the 10 most closest movies to it and validate the closest movies are similar to the one we picked.
 Ill pick Toy Story and check:
 ```python